 - Frisée lettuce: a bitter green that can hold up to the hearty dressing.
 You should need about 2 heads frisee.
 If you can’t find frisée, escarole or curly endive are good backups.

 - Thick-cut bacon, cut into lardons.
 What exactly does that mean?
-Lardons are the shape of matchsticks — cut the slices of bacon into sticks about ¼” wide.
+Lardons are the shape of matchsticks — cut the slices of bacon into sticks about ¼-inch wide.

 - Eggs: poached and kept warm until serving

-- Homemade croutons: optional, but so delicious, and add the best crunch!
-You’ll need a few slices of bread ripped into ½” size pieces (about ¾ cup total), extra virgin olive oil, and Kosher salt.
-We like to use French baguette!
+- Homemade croutons: optional, but so delicious, and they add the best crunch!
+You’ll need a few slices of bread ripped into ½-inch size pieces (about ¾ cup total), extra virgin olive oil, and Kosher salt.
+I recommend using French baguette!

 To make the warm bacon vinaigrette, you’ll need the leftover bacon fat, a minced shallot (about 1 tablespoon), red wine vinegar, Dijon mustard, Kosher salt, and black pepper.
 The salad dressing gets made right in the skillet that the bacon was cooked in!